Caught Dead in Wyoming Book 9

 I suspected doughnuts were also in Shadow’s future.COLLAPSE

-Reaction Shot is now available in paperback at Amazon and Barnes & Noble, and will be on sale later this fall at Walmart.
+Reaction Shot is now available in paperback at Amazon, Barnes & Noble and Walmart.
 This gives you the choice of reading the newest Caught Dead in Wyoming mystery cradled in your hands or connected to your favorite device.
 Also in the pipeline: the large-print edition.

-Production will begin this fall on the audiobook version of Reaction Shot.
-Actress/voice-over artist Betsy Moore now has narrated all 1-8 Caught Dead books.
-Yes, with the newly released Hot Roll audiobook, we're now Caught Up.
+The audiobook version of Reaction Shot, narrated by actress/voice-over artist Betsy Moore, was released in December 2020.
+Moore now has narrated all 1-9 Caught Dead books.
+Yes, we're now Caught Up!